AI Rewrites the Advisory Playbook

 How advisory boards and AI transform governance from theater to stewardship

-Big consulting is doomed, but advisory work isn’t.
-AI is just forcing it to become actually useful.
+Big consulting is doomed, but advisory work is not.

 I lobbed a grenade at McKinsey yesterday.
 Not because I enjoy picking on consultants (though I’ll admit it has its charms), but because they’re the clearest example of a business model that’s entering its death rattle.
 A model built on vanity metrics, confidence theater, and the kind of intellectual cosplay that passes for strategy when executives can’t be bothered to think for themselves.